Syamantaka: Theft and recovery

 Now, there was a rumour that Krishna also had his eye on the Syamantaka jewel, and when the incident of Prasena's mysterious disappearance became public, the people accused Krishna of murder and theft.
 In order to prove his innocence, Krishna sought to find out the true culprit and recover the jewel.
 As he followed on the trail of the deceased Prasena, he came to the spot where the corpses of Prasena and his horse still lay, along with pieces of teeth and nails of a lion.
 From there he followed the footsteps of the lion, which led him to the spot of the second struggle, where the corpse of the lion was lying.
-From there, he followed the tracks of a bear, which finally led him to the entrance of Jambavan's cave, where the latter's children were playing with the priceless jewel.
+From there, he followed the tracks of a monkey, which finally led him to the entrance of Jambavan's cave, where the latter's children were playing with the priceless jewel.
 Thereafter, he engaged in furious, protracted combat with Jambavan for 28 days, and Jambavan gradually grew tired.
 As he was the strongest living entity at that time, he wondered who could be weakening him.
 It was then that Jambavan realised that he had been sparring with none other than Vishnu himself.
 Jambavan, who was hot-headed, but pious by nature, returned the jewel to Krishna, and also granted him the hand of his daughter in marriage, called Jambavati.

 This episode is described in the Padma Purana:

 Speaking like this, and bowing and repeatedly saluting the lord he politely seated him on a seat full of (i.e. decked with) many gems.
 He washed his feet resembling fresh lotuses with auspicious water; worshipped the descendant of Yadu with a (respectful offering called) madhuparka; properly honoured him with (i.e. by giving him) divine garments and ornaments; he gave him, of unlimited lustre, as his wife, his daughter endowed with beauty, named Jāmbavatī, a gem among girls.
 He also gave him the great gem called Syamantaka, along with other gems.
 Krishna, the delighted killer of his enemies, having married the girl there, affectionately gave that Jāmbavat final beatitude.
 Gladly taking that girl, his (i.e. Jāmbavat's) daughter, he went out of the cave and from it went to the city of Dvārakā.
 The best Yadu gave the gem called Syamantaka to Satrājit; and to that daughter (of Jāmbavat) also he gave an excellent gem.